btr2/boomerang/readme.txt

 = Statuses =

 Some plugins don't let you edit your statuses.
-Boomerang really doesn't care what your statuses are.
+Boomerang gives you full control over them.
 You create them, you edit them, you assign them to Boomerangs.
 And you do all that in the Boomerang Status Center.
 You'll find it in the Boomerang menu.

 = Amazing Help and Support =

 Feel free to ask questions in the plugin support forum.
 You can see the link at the top of this page.
-Alternatively, you will find a 'Contact Us' item on the Boomerang menu.Please don't hesitate to reach out, while we are creating a full set of technical docs and so on.
+Alternatively, you will find a 'Contact Us' item on the Boomerang menu.Please don't hesitate to reach out!
 We really want to meet you, and find out more about how you are using Boomerang.
 When you activate Boomerang, you will be asked to opt in to receive emails from us.
 We don't do spam.
 We hate it.
 But if you choose to opt in, we can send you updates on how our website is getting on, and what new features we have planned.

 == 💲Premium Features ==